Who is Octopus on The Masked Singer?

 Is Octopus Ashley Roberts?

-The ocean-dweller seems to have an American accent and we had been informed there’s a hyperlink to a “cat walk”.

-Whereas some thought this was clearly a reference to a mannequin, others are satisfied it’s a nod to a former member of lady group The Pussycat Dolls.

-The cute and Disney-like Octopus then revealed she does “weight training”, a typical methodology of conserving in form for fashions.
+The cute and Disney-like Octopus then revealed she does “weight training”, a standard technique of protecting in form for fashions.

-However eagle-eyed viewers thought this was really a play on phrases and referred to Ashley’s function in Waitress, the musical.
+However eagle-eyed viewers thought this was truly a play on phrases and referred to Ashley’s function in Waitress, the musical.

-If that wasn’t sufficient, an image did the rounds on Twitter displaying Ashley in a phenomenal mermaid costume – a direct hyperlink to the track she sang.
+If that wasn’t sufficient, an image did the rounds on Twitter displaying Ashley in a wonderful mermaid costume – a direct hyperlink to the track she sang.

 Is Octopus Courtney Act?

-The Australian-born singer and entertainer – aka Shane Jenek – isn’t any stranger to the stage and will undoubtedly carry out with an American accent whereas carrying off a particularly intricate costume.
+The Australian-born singer and entertainer – aka Shane Jenek – is not any stranger to the stage and will undoubtedly carry out with an American accent whereas carrying off a particularly intricate costume.

 Moreover, a key a part of the drag expertise present sees the hopeful queens strut their stuff down a cat stroll to impress head choose Ru.